agehrke/agehrke.com/_posts/2016-04-27-web-api-error-sitecore81-cd-servers.md

 Here's what I wrote in a ticket to Sitecore Support:

 From the exception stack trace I have narrowed down the issue to `Sitecore.Services.Infrastructure.Web.Http.Dispatcher.NamespaceHttpControllerSelector.InitializeControllerDictionary()`, which instantiates a `HttpControllerDescriptor` for each API controller found in _any_ referenced assembly.
 Some API controllers in the `Sitecore.ExperienceAnalytics.dll` assembly are decorated with `Sitecore.ExperienceAnalytics.Api.Http.Filters.NotFoundExceptionFilterAttribute`.
 This attribute contains a parameterless constructor that is called by internals of ASP.NET Web API.
-How ever the constructor calls `Sitecore.ExperienceAnalytics.Api.ApiContainer.GetLogger()` which tries to create an object based on what is defined in an `experienceAnalytics/api/logger` configuration element.
+However the constructor calls `Sitecore.ExperienceAnalytics.Api.ApiContainer.GetLogger()` which tries to create an object based on what is defined in an `experienceAnalytics/api/logger` configuration element.
 This element does not exist as it's defined in `Sitecore.ExperienceAnalytics.WebAPI.config`, which should be disabled on CD servers.

 ### My (temporary) solution